Livefyre/auth-livefyre/docs/adding-authentication.md

 ## The Auth Delegate

 The `auth` package doesn't do anything until it has been provided with a delegate.
-The Auth Delegate is the object that implements authentication actions and events.
+The auth delegate object implements authentication actions and events.
 This allows for a flexible and customizable integration with a page's existing authentication system.

 An auth delegate should implement the following methods:

-`.login(errback)` The delegate is responsible for logging in a valid user and invoking the errback function with either an `Error` object if there was an error, or the user's livefyre credentials.
-Here is a simple login function that automatically notifies `auth` of a Livefyre user with the User Token, 'token':
+`.login(errback)` The delegate is responsible for logging in a valid user and invoking the errback function with either an `Error` object if there was an error, or the user's Livefyre credentials.
+This example automatically notifies `auth` of a Livefyre user with the User Token, 'token':

 ```javascript
 authDelegate.login = function (errback) {